 Once the plane departed we realized that now we have only way how to get back and that is forward.
-Our plan was to go down by Snake River which joins Peel River after about 300 kilometres and then another 200 kilometres to Fort McPherson.
+Our plan was to go down by Snake River which joins Peel River after about 300 kilometers and then another 200 kilometers to Fort McPherson.
 There the river crosses with Dempster Highway.
 From there then we wanted to hitchhike back to Whitehorse and Mayo.

 After a briefing on lake shore we pitched our tents near by and went for a hike to nearby valley to check our surroundings.
 Since now we were a bit further north we didn’t need to be afraid of getting lost here as there is always lots of light.
 The sun is not visible after sunset but still there is a lot of light and probably since I camped in northern British Columbia I didn’t seen real dark as even in 2 AM there is plenty of light everywhere.
 There are no established trails or paths here so we used the wildlife trails and walked through the low bushes and trees which are plentiful there.
 Then on our way back to the camp we saw a grizzly bear but he was really afraid of us since he run away until we lost him from our sight.